Robert Hägg

-Robert Hägg (born 8 February 1995) is a Swedish professional ice hockey player for the Brynäs IF of the Swedish Hockey League (SHL).
+Robert Hägg (born 8 February 1995) is a Swedish professional ice hockey player who is a defenceman for Brynäs IF of the Swedish Hockey League (SHL).
 He was drafted in the second round, 41st overall, by the Philadelphia Flyers in the 2013 NHL entry draft.

 Playing career

 Junior

 Hägg started his hockey career at age 13 playing for Gimo IF in Gimo.
 In his second season, at age 14, Hägg recorded 16 points in 32 games played for Gimo IF.
 In the 2010–11 season, playing for Modo under-16 team, Hägg had a breakout year, leading the under-16 league in assists and points by a defenceman.
 Additionally, he won the under-16 league's defenceman of the year award.